Contact & Help

 I want to purchase 2 rings but do you combine shipping?

-Yes - multiple items on the same order ship together for the same shipping charge.
+Yes.
+Multiple items in the same order ship together for one shipping charge.
 Click here for Shipping and Returns page.

 How long does it normally take to receive my purchase?